michaeluzowuihe/endpoint-security/README.md

 ### Recommend Endpoint Security Measures
 Recommended Mitigation Procedures to Address Vulnerabilities, and an Endpoint Protection Product for a New Network.

+### Online Malware Investigation Tools
+- Performed Static Analysis
+- Reviewed Dynamic Analysis Results and Learned More About the Exploit

+### The Cybersecurity Sorcery Cube Scatter Quizlet
+Identified the three dimensions of the Cybersecurity Sorcery Cube and the elements of each dimension